aspect-build/.github/profile/README.md

 **Using Bazel?**
 We offer software that makes Bazel easier to use: <https://aspect.build>.

-If you use our free software, please consider donating so we can pay our engineers who write it! https://opencollective.com/aspect-build

 -   [Aspect CLI](https://github.com/aspect-build/aspect-cli) - correct, fast, usable: choose three
 -   JavaScript
     -   [rules_js](https://github.com/aspect-build/rules_js) - Bazel rules for building JavaScript programs